berhatpasha/berhatpasha/README.md

 I see the world of software and informatics as my future.
 Since I was 12 years old, I can say that I've been trying to improve myself in this regard.
 I'm leaving my discord account here in case you want to reach me: **@ppasnam**

-I am mostly active on discord and would like to talk to you.
-Just mention that you are from github.
-You can also follow on Twitter:**@s_anksiyetemvar**

 It will be enough to follow me on github to support me.
 Thank you very much in advance